 My husband, on the other hand, has always been a thrill seeker.
 He likes to get to the park early so he has plenty of time to ride all the rides and repeat his favorites.
 He can hop from one to the next without any issues, and without his stomach or head crying out for mercy.
 For the last few years, I’ve told him to find a friend to go to Cedar Point so he can get all of his high flying, zero gravity cravings met while I stay at home and get my adrenaline going with a riveting book.

 But this year Cedar Point was offering something a little different.
 Not the tallest coaster or the fastest acceleration, but something much more my speed: BBQ.
-Every weekend from May 19th to June 11th, Cedar Point is offering Brew and BBQ, a foodie experience with live bluegrass music, beer, and tons of delicious smoked meat.
+Their annual Brew and BBQ is a foodie experience with live bluegrass music, beer, and tons of delicious smoked meat.

 Suddenly I really wanted to ditch my novel and go to Cedar Point again.
 My husband was able to take Friday off at the last minute, so we buckled up and headed towards Sandusky for a little adventure.
 I’ll admit, I was in it for the food, but I promised my husband I’d let my feet leave the ground at least once.

 The day ended up being dreary, rainy, and cold, but we still had a blast, and I even made good on my promise by riding the Merry Go Round…twice!